 — This in turn enabled the rise of DeFi, NFTs and countless other use cases which contribute to blockchain’s place in history.

-Ten years ago, Bitcoin emerged as the first cryptocurrency.
-A lot has happened since that day – we would like to take a look back at some of the major events during this time period.
+In 2008, Bitcoin emerged as the first cryptocurrency.
+A lot has happened since that day – let’s to take a look back at the history of cryptocurrency to understand the important changes it catalyzed.

 The idea of having a digital currency is not a new one.
 Prior to cryptocurrencies, many attempts at creating one have taken place.
 The main issue most of them were facing, was the double spending problem.
 A digital asset somehow needs to be usable only once to prevent copying it and effectively counterfeiting it.